Cisco ACI

 The APIC represents the management plane, allowing the system to maintain the control and data plane in the network.
 The APIC is not the control plane device, nor does it sit in the data traffic path.
 Remember that the APIC controller can crash, and you still have forwarded in the fabric.
 The ACI solution is not an SDN centralized control plane approach.
 The ACI is a distributed fabric with independent control planes on all fabric switches.

 Leaf-spine is a two-layer data center network topology for data centers that experience more east-west network traffic than north-south traffic.
-The topology comprises leaf switches (servers and storage connect) and spine switches (to which leaf switches connect).
+The topology comprises leaf switches (to which servers and storage connect) and spine switches (to which leaf switches connect).

 In this two-tier Clos architecture, every lower-tier switch (leaf layer) is connected to each top-tier switch (Spine layer) in a full-mesh topology.
 The leaf layer consists of access switches connecting to devices like servers.